gluster/glusterdocs/docs/Developer-guide/Backport-Guidelines.md

 # Backport Guidelines
-In GlusterFS project, as a policy, any new change, bug fix, etc., are to be fixed in 'master' branch before release branches.
-When a bug is fixed in the master branch, it might be desirable or necessary in release branch.
+In GlusterFS project, as a policy, any new change, bug fix, etc., are to be fixed in 'devel' branch before release branches.
+When a bug is fixed in the devel branch, it might be desirable or necessary in release branch.

 This page describes the policy GlusterFS has regarding the backports.
 As a user, or contributor, being aware of this policy would help you to